Aveiro, “The Portuguese Venice”, is a charming, picturesque city and an ideal day trip from Porto, Portugal.

 Along the way you’ll pass by the canal and the local shopping centre called “Forum”.

-The city is perfectly walkable.
-You can see it by yourself or take a guided walking tour.
+The city of Aveiro is perfectly walkable.
+You can see it by yourself, but there are also some Aveiro sightseeing tours available.

 The decorated gondola-like boats called “Moliceiros” run up and down the canals and if you want to take a tour you will find quite a few leaving from the centre.

-There are several museums in Aveiro and you can get a single ticket for €5 that grants you entrance to all of them.
+There are several museums in Aveiro and you can get a super affordable single ticket for €5 that grants you entrance to all of them.

-They are open from Tuesday to Sunday, 10am – 6pm, so don’t plan a day trip on a Monday if you’d like to visit any of them.
+They are open from Tuesday to Sunday, 10am – 6pm, so don’t plan a day trip to Aveiro on a Monday if you’d like to visit any of them.

-For me, four museums in one day seemed a bit too much, so I opted for the €2 pass.
+For me peronally, four museums in one day trip seemed a bit too much, so I opted for the €2 pass and went to two museums.

 Aveiro City Museum